 Claire’s BBC radio work includes many interviews that tell the personal stories behind the news.
 You’ll find examples of those as well as more analytical pieces on this page.

-On Whose Authority? is a BBC Radio documentary on poor decision making over care for people with learning disabilities.
+And for the same programme strand On Whose Authority? is a documentary on poor decision making over care for people with learning disabilities.
 It came about as a direct result of an earlier investigation into poor care and housing for people with learning disabilities in the UK

-Meeting the enterprising youngsters who ran for Governor in the US state of Kansas
+Meeting the enterprising youngsters who, at just 16 years of age, ran for Governor in the US state of Kansas.

 How the opioid epidemic in the US is having a devastating impact on the work force, shrinking the pool of available labour in places worst hit.

-On assignment in the St. Louis County, Claire finds debtors jails and excessive traffic fines.
+On assignment in St. Louis County, the debtors jails filled with people who can’t pay excessive traffic fines.
 It’s how the multiple municipalities in this Missouri county raise funds.
-But does that fuel tensions of the sort seen in Ferguson?
-BBC World Service: Assignment – The Bizarre Workings of St Louis County Missouri
+But does that fuel racial tensions of the sort seen in Ferguson?
+The Bizarre Workings of St Louis County Missouri